courtneygrace40/guitar-hero/README.md

 ### SFML Library

-Finally, I used the **SFML library** to play music as the user plays the game.
+I used the **SFML library** to play music as the user plays the game.
 Since my game is Guitar Hero, the background music is a crucial part of the game.
 I uploaded two songs as “wav” files that play based on the user’s choice.
 The songs begin when the user enters the actual gameplay and end once the gameplay is finished.

 ### Compilation